-In PowerShell, if we wanted to modify any alias then we can overwrite it again with another value and it will be modified, which will change the older name of the alias.
-In general, there is not any available command for modification we need to override the existing alias value with the new one.
+In PowerShell, if we want to modify any alias, then we can overwrite it again with another value, and it will be modified, which will change the older name of the alias.
+There is no modification command in general; we need to override the existing alias value with the new one.

 Setting an alias and getting it.